Inria

 Statistical Reinforcement Learning

-• A python library with several gymnasium compatible reinforcement algorithms and environments. rincipal Investigator and Lead developer.
+• A python library with several gymnasium compatible reinforcement algorithms and environments.
+Principal Investigator and Lead developer.
 Link

 Past research projects